William J. Hrusa

 Mellon College of Science Professor of Mathematical Finance, Professor Kramkov earned his Ph.D. from the Steklov Mathematical Institute in Moscow in 1991.
 His current research is mainly focused on topics in mathematical finance such as equilibrium, dynamic game theory, option pricing theory, and optimal investment.
 In 1996 he received a prize of the Second European Congress of Mathematics in Budapest for his research on statistics and mathematical finance.
 From 1997 to 2000 Dr. Kramkov worked for Tokyo-Mitsubishi International in London, where he was the Acting Head of Research and Product Development.
 His main responsibility was the evaluation of complex derivative contracts.
 Dr. Kramkov currently serves as a member of the Executive Board of the Bachelier Finance Society and as an Associate Editor of the journal of Finance and Stochastics.
 He has an affiliation with the University of Oxford, where he is a member of Man-Oxford Institute for Quantitative Finance.

-Assistant Professor of Mathematical Sciences with a background in Mathematical Economics from the University of Southern Denmark.
+Associate Professor of Mathematical Sciences with a background in Mathematical Economics from the University of Southern Denmark.
 Dr. Larsen's research interests are mainly how mathematical tools can be applied to solve problems from finance and economics.
 The main research focus is utility theory and various applications hereof such as model stability and equilibrium price formation.
-His work has been published in journals such as the Mathematical Finance, Finance and Stochastics, and Journal of Economic Theory.
+His work has been published in journals such as the Mathematical Finance, Finance and Stochastics, Annals of Applied Probability, and Journal of Economic Theory.

 Assistant Professor of Mathematical Sciences, Professor Robertson earned his Ph.D. from Boston University.
 His research focuses on using the theory of Large Deviations to solve problems of optimal investment and options pricing in Mathematical Finance.
 Prior to attending graduate school, Professor Robertson worked for four years as an analyst in the Fixed-Income research departments at both Citigroup and Fidelity Investments.
 Professor Robertson's papers have been published in Mathematical Finance, Finance and Stochastics, and the Annals of Applied Probability.